 Weight Plate Storage

-It has 6 weight plate storage pegs on the rear frame columns, with 3 on left side and 3 on the right.
+It has six plate storage pegs on the rear frame columns; three on the left side and three on the right.

 You can optionally remove the outer portion of the plate holder pegs.
 There’s a smaller diameter (1”) peg underneath that will fit standard plates, in case you have any.
 If you don’t have any standard plates, you won’t care about this feature